-3. Totals may not sum due to rounding.
+1Totals may not sum due to rounding.

-See "PROJECTED DEBT SERVICE AND DEBT SERVICE COVERAGE" from front section of this document for the historical and projected coverage levels for Pledged Revenues and the debt service coverage calculation for the 2018 Bonds.
+See "PROJECTED DEBT SERVICE AND DEBT SERVICE COVERAGE" from front section of this document for the historical and projected coverage levels for Pledged Revenues and the debt service coverage calculation for the Bonds.

-The following table sets forth all bonds and capital leases issued by the University under the UCONN 2000 program and outstanding as of the date of delivery of the 2018 Bonds.
+The following table sets forth all bonds and capital leases issued by the University under the UCONN 2000 program and outstanding as of the date of delivery of the 2018 Bonds, not including the 2018 Bonds.